taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 `ncat -nvlp 8443 --ssl`

-Then run the malware again, if our assumptions are correct, we'll catch a shell:
+Then run the malware again.

+If our assumptions are correct, we'll catch a shell:

 ![caught a shell]({{site.url}}/assets/img/pmat-challenge-1.md_files/Screenshot from 2023-06-22 20-13-02.png)

 I hope this basic intro to malware analysis has been fun to follow along with!

-See you soon,
+Be excellent to each other,
 - L